Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Value-Function Approximation.md

 - Extensions/Improvements to DQN include:
 ### Double Q-Learning
 - This method addresses the issue of overestimation in Q-values by using two separate Q-networks.
-- One network is used to select the best action, and the other is used to evaluate the value of that action.
+- <mark style="background: #FFB86CA6;">One network is used to select the best action, and the other is used to evaluate the value of that action</mark>.
-- This helps to prevent the overestimation that can occur when a single network is used for both selection and evaluation.
+- This helps to <mark style="background: #FFB86CA6;">prevent the overestimation</mark> that can occur when a single network is used for both selection and evaluation.
 $$Q_{\theta_{2}}(s_t,a_t)\leftarrow r(s_t,a_{t})+\gamma Q_{\theta_{1}}(s_{t+1}, arg\max_{a}Q_{\theta_{2}}(s_{t+1},a))$$$$
 Q_{\theta_{1}}(s_t,a_t)\leftarrow r(s_t,a_{t})+\gamma Q_{\theta_{2}}(s_{t+1}, arg\max_{a}Q_{\theta_{1}}(s_{t+1},a))$$
 - One Q-function, say $Q_{\theta_{1}}$, is used to select the best action based on the current state.